MehdiMirzaie2/42-born2beroot/README.md

 3. Type `sudo vim /etc/ssh/sshd_config`
 4. Find this line `#Port22`
 5. Change the line to `Port 4242` without the # (Hash) in front of it
-6. Save and Exit Vim
+6. Save and Exit Vim (press `esc` then `shift ZZ`)
 7. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
 8. Lastly type `sudo service ssh restart` to restart the SSH Service

 ### Part 4.4 - Installing and Configuring UFW (Uncomplicated Firewall)

+# these steps are important as they will allow you to connect to your virtual machine through your host machine with iterm.

 1. First type `apt-get install ufw` to install UFW
 2. Type `sudo ufw enable` to inable UFW